 Clinical Education Access Requirements

-Students formally accepted to participate in Allied Health, Emergency Medical Services, or Nursing programs are required to comply with clinical access requirements prior to, and potentially during clinical education placement in a hospital, outpatient clinic, or other clinical education provider.
+Students formally accepted to participate in Allied Health, Emergency Medical Services, or Nursing programs are required to comply with clinical access requirements prior to, and potentially during clinical education placement in a hospital, outpatient clinic, or other clinical education providers.
 The Program’s Director or Coordinator will provide students with detailed direction and timeline for completing all clinical access requirements.

-- Students are required to undergo a physical examination, immunizations, a drug screen and criminal background check.
+- Students are required to undergo a physical examination, immunizations, a drug screen, and criminal background check.

 - Students are required to secure and maintain CPR certification in Basic Life Support (BLS) from American Heart Association or Basic Life Support (BLS) for Health Care Providers from American Red Cross throughout their clinical education participation.